Hip Pain

 What Is Hip Pain?

 The hip is a highly complex joint where bones, cartilage, labrum, muscles, tendons, and surrounding nerves all work together to allow smooth, stable movement.
 Because so many structures contribute to hip function, pain in this area can originate from multiple sources, making hip conditions difficult to diagnose.
 See below where hip pain can show up around the joint and what conditions may be present.
 Note that seeing a hip specialist is essential in determining the true source of pain and guiding appropriate treatment.
+The information provided is for educational and informational purposes only and does not constitute medical advice, diagnosis, or treatment.

 Abdominal/groin